Gender Migration and Racial Justice Justice Health Labor and Social Protection Digital Rights Legal Reform Research: Accessing Justice

 The digitalisation of the public and private spheres in Europe is exacerbated by global market competition and the COVID-19 pandemic.
-Information and communication technologies (ICT) are becoming ever more widespread amongst general populations as well as sex workers.
-While this digitalisation brings many benefits to sex workers’ lives and changes their working habits, new threats are emerging due to harmful laws governing digital spaces and the weaponisation of these technologies.
-Additionally, technologies such as Artificial Intelligence (AI) are already being deployed in many European countries and their use is expected to increase due to the EU's aim to become a ‘leader’ in this area.
-The adoption of these technologies brings potential risks that civil society has to address in order to safeguard the human rights of marginalised and criminalised communities.
+Information and communication technologies (ICTs) are becoming ever more widespread amongst general populations as well as sex workers.
+While this digitalisation brings many benefits to sex workers' lives and changes their working habits, new threats are emerging due to harmful laws governing sex work, digital spaces and the weaponisation of these technologies.
+Additionally, technologies such as Artificial Intelligence (AI) are already being deployed in many European countries, and their use is expected to increase due to the EU's aim to become a 'leader' in this area.
+The adoption of these technologies brings potential risks that civil society has to address to safeguard the human rights of marginalised and criminalised communities.

 The experiences and rights of sex workers are increasingly recognised and protected in discussions and measures to safeguard digital freedoms and privacy.